leandromsales/tempo-assessment/README.md

 ## Improvements to be done

-1. Support user login
+1. Support user authentication
-2. Protect API endpoints that must be invoked only by admin users 2.1.
-Only allow administrative operations if role is admin, otherwise user will only be able to edit is profile
+   - Protect API endpoints that must be invoked only by admin users
+   - Only allow administrative operations if role is admin, otherwise user will only be able to edit is profile
-3. Support for email and push notification in some operations
+2. Support for email and push notification in some operations
-4. Users operation
+3. Users operation
-  4.1.
-Forgotten password
+   - Forgotten password
-  4.2.
-Upload avatar
+   - Upload avatar
-  4.3.
-Limit users quantity with pagination
+   - Limit users quantity with pagination
-  4.4.
-Login history
+   - Login history
-  4.5.
-Search user by attributes
+   - Search user by attributes
-  4.6.
-Validate avatarUrl when POST/PATCH a user
+   - Validate avatarUrl when POST/PATCH a user
-5. Teams
+4. Teams
-  5.1.
-Support a user to create multiple teams
+   - Support a user to create multiple teams
-  5.2.
-Categorization
+   - Categorization
-  5.3.
-Get Teams a user is the leader
+   - Get Teams a user is the leader
-  5.4.
-Search teams by attributes
+   - Search teams by attributes
-6. Implementation of Projects
+5. Implementation of Projects
+6. Thinking about scalability, I would split this application in two different microservices:
+   1. users
+   2. teams